flutter/website/src/docs/codelabs/extended-flex-widget.md

 ## Spacer widget

-Similar to the `SizedBox` widget, the `Spacer` widget also can create space between widgets.
+Similar to `SizedBox`, the `Spacer` widget also can create space between widgets.

 {{site.alert.tip}}
   **What's the difference between SizedBox and Spacer?**